DominikPutz/datecalc/README.md

 Full documentation and unit tests also included.

 The python [datetime](https://www.w3schools.com/python/python_datetime.asp) module is used for implementation.
-Basically, the Date should be in the format of:
+Basically, the date should be in the format of:

     2021-03-26 10:03:25.796123